Talcum Powder and Ovarian Cancer

 Last year, the company faced claims by about 700 ovarian cancer patients who allege they contracted the disease through regular use of Shower to Shower.

-The Goldwater Law Firm – Serving Accident and Injury Victims Nationwide
+The Goldwater Law Firm – Serving Our Clients Nationwide

 If you or someone you know has suffered from ovarian cancer and was a regular user of talcum powder, the Goldwater Law Firm can help.
 You may be entitled to compensation for medical expenses, pain and suffering, and other associated costs.
 Our compassionate, knowledgeable attorneys will analyze the details of your case to determine the best strategy for moving forward.
 It is our goal to make the process as efficient and painless as possible so that you can get the compensation you deserve, and move on with your life.
 Contact the Goldwater Law Firm today for a free consultation about your case.